matthew-brett/teaching/fourier_basis.rst

 The Fourier basis
 #################

-:doc:`fourier_intro` shows that we can write the discrete Fourier transform DFT as vector dot products.
+:doc:`fourier_no_ei` shows that we can write the discrete Fourier transform DFT as vector dot products.
 In :ref:`rewriting-dft-with-vectors` we found
 that: